WebOrigami/projector/README.md

 Before reloading, Projector saves the scroll position of all scrollable elements on the page.
 After the result pane reloads, if the command and result path have stayed the same (i.e., you are not navigating), then Projector attempts to restore the scroll position of those elements.
 The goal is to let you continue viewing the same area of the page you were looking at previously.

-### Navigation
+### Navigation within the result

-If the result is an HTML page and you click on a link to navigate, this creates a _result path_: a path inside the result or, possibly, within the default site.
-This path will be shown on the right of the command bar.
+If you click a link in an HTML result:

+* An external link opens in your default browser.
+* An internal link is intercepted and handled by modifying the current command.
+E.g., if the current command is `src/site.ori/` and you click a link to “about.html”, Projector updates the command to `src/site.ori/about.html` and then runs that.

 # Error handling